Portion/Yield:Serves 2 as a main course

 - 1 onion, diced

-- 80g aubergine, cut into 2cm dice lightly seasoned with salt and pepper
+- 80g aubergine, cut into 2cm dice and lightly seasoned with salt and pepper

 - 80g pea aubergines, washed and stalks removed